Last Updated on March 31, 2023 by Dave Farquhar

 The Internet changed the estate sale business dramatically over the last 20 years, but I’ll argue it’s mostly for the better.
-Let’s look at how to find estate sales, but perhaps more importantly, how to find the right estate sales.
+Let’s look at how to find estate sales and how to find out about estate sales, but perhaps more importantly, how to find the right estate sales.

 Where you look for estate sales in your area makes a difference.
 Estate sales are a great place to find bargains, but that doesn’t help you if you can’t find the sales first.